The Unusual Broadband X-ray Spectral Variability of NGC 1313 X-1 seen with XMM$-$Newton, Chandra and NuSTAR: Spectral Analysis

 \subsubsection{The Magnetic Accretor Model}

 The model we use for the case of a magnetic accretor (\ie a ULX pulsar) is based on that discussed in \cite{Walton18p13, Walton18ulxBB}.
 This consists of two thermal blackbody components for the accretion flow outside of the magnetosphere (\rmag; the point at which the magnetic field of the neutron star truncates the disk and the accreting material begins to follow the field lines instead), and an exponentially cutoff powerlaw component (\cutoffpl) for the central accretion columns that form as the material flows down onto the magnetic poles.
 For the thermal components we again use the \diskbb+\diskpbb\ combination, which has also been used in previous work on ULX pulsars; assuming that \rmag\ $<$ \rsp, the qualitative structure of a super-Eddington flow (thin outer disc, thick inner disc, optically-thick wind) is expected to be broadly similar to the non-magnetic case for radii outside of \rmag.
+The discovery of the strong wind in the ULX pulsar NGC\,300 ULX1 supports the conclusion that the super-Eddington regions of the accretion flow still form in these systems (\ie \rmag \ $<$ \rsp; \citealt{Kosec18, Mushtukov19}).
+For dipolar magnetic fields, this would correspond to the lower end of the predicted range of field strengths ($B \lesssim 10^{12}$).
+However, stronger fields could still be permitted with higher-order field geometries (\eg\ \citealt{Israel17, Middleton19}).

 Since pulsations have not been detected from \ngc\ we can not constrain the spectral shape of any accretion columns directly.
 We therefore take a similar approach to \cite{Walton18ulxBB}, and set its spectral parameters to the average values seen from the pulsed emission from the four ULX pulsars currently known: $\langle \Gamma \rangle = 0.59$ and $\langle E_{\rm{cut}} \rangle = 7.9$\,keV (\citealt{Brightman16m82a, Walton18p13, Walton18ulxBB, Walton18crsf}).
 These values are similar, but are not identical to those used in \cite{Walton18ulxBB}, as NGC\,300 ULX1 had not been discovered to be a ULX pulsar at that time; note that for this source we take the continuum parameters from the model that includes the cyclotron resonant scattering feature presented in \cite{Walton18crsf}.
-In the magnetised case, this component provides the bulk of the high-energy ($E > 10$\,keV) emission observed by \nustar\ and explains the high-energy excess seen even with complex disc models; the treatment of this emission is the primary difference between the non-magnetic and magnetic accretion models used here.
+In the magnetised case, this component provides the bulk of the high-energy ($E > 10$\,keV) emission observed by \nustar\ and explains the high-energy excess seen even with complex disc models; the treatment of this emission is the only difference between the non-magnetic and magnetic accretion models used here.